 Add a 1-Pixel Border

-- When exporting a design from Flexitive, you can add a 1-pixel black border, which is required for digital display ads.
+- When exporting a design from Flexitive, you can add a 1-pixel black border.
 Learn more about Adding a 1-Pixel Border.

 Using Flexitive PDF Exports in Other Design Tools